hmlr-lab/NumLog/README.md

 # NumLog
 An ILP system for feature range discovery using Gaussian Mixture Model (GMM).<br>
-NumLog has function invention and can learn from Numerical, Non-Numerical values
+NumLog has function invention and can learn from Numerical and Non-Numerical data.<br>